What health services does PPWNM provide?

 Payment is expected at the time of your visit.
 We accept cash, checks, money orders, VISA, MasterCard, American Express, and Discover Card.
 You may also pay for your services using a health savings account (HSA) or flexible spending account (FSA).
 PPWNM has payment plans available, allowing you to pay for your services over a period of time.
 However, a down payment is still required at your visit.
 If you have a payment plan, you can use our online payment option to make payments.

-We accept most private health insurance including Aetna/Cofinity, Blue Care Network, Blue Cross Blue Shield of Michigan and Priority Health.
-Check with your plan to see if you have coverage for our services.
-If so, bring your insurance card with you to your appointment.
+We accept Medicaid and the Healthy Michigan Plan.
+We also accept most private health insurance plans including Blue Care Network, Blue Cross Blue Shield of Michigan, Cofinity/Aetna, Consumers Mutual, McLaren, Meridian, Priority Health, United, and the U.P.
+Health Plan.
+Check with your plan to see what coverage you have for our services.

-If your insurance plan does not cover our services, we can help you determine whether you qualify for other payment assistance.
-You will need to show some form of proof of income to apply.
-This is now a requirement of all clients.
-Examples of income include: paycheck, government assistance, unemployment, social security, child support, cash from family/friends, disability, self-employment, pension, babysitting, military pay/veterans benefits, rental property income, student stipends, foster parenting stipends, or any other financial assistance or support that you receive.
+If you are uninsured or your insurance does not cover our services, we can help you determine whether you qualify for other payment assistance.
+You will need to show some form of photo ID, know your Social Security number, and provide proof of income to apply.